liverpoolpjy/docker-nginx-ssl-demo/README.md

 docker-nginx-ssl-demo is a demo for deploying https with nginx in docker, using Letsencrypt and self-signed certificate respectively.

+## Prerequisite

+* a linux machine with 443 and 80 port available from Internet
+* Docker Engine and Docker Compose(version >= 1.6.0)
+* a domain with a A record resolved to your machine's IP

 ## Quick Start

 ### Using LetsEncrypt